 The mythical Jötnar (singular Jotun) are born of a frost giant, Mimir, who perished at the hands of Odin when they came in contact.
 In death, his blood (water) caused a great flood killing all his kind save two, from whom commenced a regeneration.
 From interpretations of their name and myths, one may infer the Jötnar were ancient sea peoples, some of whom were very tall.
 They lived in a cold place that rose steeply from the sea.

 Their mythical origin was in a land of adjacent hot and cold, causing great fogs to rise.
 Iceland, ~1400km distant, is the usual candidate put forward.
-The Svalbard Archipelago and its volcanic hot springs, ~900km off the north coast of Norway at the north edge of the Barents Sea, is the closest candidate with volcanic activity and hot springs next to glaciers.
+The route has two layover points, from Bergen to the Shetlands, then on to the Faroes, then on to Iceland (then on to Greenland).
+The Svalbard Archipelago and its volcanic hot springs, off the north coast of Norway at the north edge of the Barents Sea, is an arguably closer candidate with volcanic activity and hot springs next to glaciers.
 One of these springs on Svalbard is coincidentally named Jotun.
 Bear Island, a source of seafood and fresh water, appears conveniently at the midpoint between the north coast of Norway and the volcanic Svalbard.

 Vulcanism is likely the model for the prophesied end of the current pantheon by fire and the following cosmic regeneration.
 Perhaps Iceland or Svalbard is the inspiration for both the Jötnar ice origin and Norse fire regeneration myths.